nathanMcL/nathanMcL.github.io/ReadMe.md

 #### Index: Accessibility (04/13/2025.1000)

 On the Index page.
 I am thinking of how to implement a *voice-over* in such a way to "show" (terminology) how a visually impaired user might interact with a web page (without having the non-visually impaired user download software).<br>

+(04/14/2025.1230) <br>
+--- <br>
+I think this helps me better understand how people interact with content, even though I might not be able to apply the appropriate accessibility standard representation to these pages... <br>
+--- <br>

 I have used AI-generated voice scripts, which would be a fun challenge to implement.<br>
 For "display" purposes, I think I will just obscure my voice (Ahh! that's team too much. lol) and read the Index page *text* Elements:<br>